 While some secondary sources can be reviewed from the comfort of your own home, other secondary sources - and almost all primary sources - can only be reviewed by visiting local, regional and / or national public-record offices, libraries, museums, etc. Please note that we will not be able to reimburse any expenses incurred during such visits.
 However, information obtained from these sources will be invaluable.
 It will enable members of the public and those responsible for managing the SCRCA to:

 - place individual sites and structures in the wider context of past, present and future railway operations;

-- identify and illustrate changes over time; and
+- identify changes over time; and

 - better understand and appreciate